 It asked the Continental Congress to imprison him.

-William was the son of a living legend.
-That couldn’t have been easy!
-But he was also the illegitimate son of an unidentified woman during an era when that was viewed unfavorably.
+William was the son of a living legend, which couldn’t have been easy.
+He was also the illegitimate son of an unidentified woman during an era when that was viewed unfavorably.
 Presumably, the situation caused him a fair amount of inner conflict?!